proccaserra/dtp-isa-exercises/README.md

 The exercises are presented in the form of [Jupyter](http://jupyter.org/) notebooks to be run with Python 3.

+For instructions on how to run it, please see the sections below.

+We include two notebooks:
+- 'Introduction to Jupyter Notebooks'
+- 'ISA Jupyter Notebook Exercise'

 ## Run in binder

 You can run the notebooks in this repository using the [Binder](https://mybinder.org/) tool by clicking on the button below: